DigiBP/Team-Apples/README.md

 | 42  | ![TO-BE-PROCESS/BPMN-SCREENSHOTS/TOBE42.png](https://github.com/DigiBP/Team-Apples/blob/fd3b11aaf18135496621c8368adca24553044478/TO-BE-PROCESS/BPMN-Screenshots/TOBE42.png) | The renewal is the automatically registered in CRM. | 13.
 Confirm renewal https://github.com/DigiBP/Team-Apples#13-confirm-renewal  |

 # Make (formerly Integromat) - Scenarios
-In order to automate the above TO-BE BPMN process's service tasks, Integromat was utilized to visually create, build, and automate the workflow.
+In order to automate the above TO-BE BPMN process's service tasks and message events, Integromat was utilized to visually create, build, and automate the workflow.
 The workflow entails coordinating humans, resources, and information to achieve a specific objective.
 Each task or activity within the workflow relies on the successful completion of preceding tasks or the occurrence of specific events, such as receiving a lead from a potential client.

 In Integromat, scenarios are created using the process engine and added to the "external task list".
 An external worker then queries the topic, locks the task, performs the necessary work, and completes the service task within Camunda BPMN.
 On the other hand, user tasks are directly handled by the BPMN engine.

 ## 1. Start Event - Software request received
 - When client decides to request the software, they will fill in a Google Form as a starting point.
-- The starting scenario involves watching for new rows in a Google Sheet, which serves as the CRM (Customer Relationship Management) system for XIMIQ.
+- The starting scenario involves watching for new rows in a Google Sheet, which serves as the CRM (Customer Relationship Management) system for Ximiq.
 - When a new row is detected in the Google Sheet, a process instantiation is triggered via a REST call.
 This means that an instance of a process model in Camunda is created to handle the workflow for the new data.
 - As part of the process instantiation, a new business key is generated.
 The business key is a unique identifier associated with the process instance and can be used for tracking or referencing purposes.
 - The information related to the new business key is then sent via an external worker to Camunda.
 The external worker acts as an interface between the external systems (such as the Google Sheet) and Camunda, allowing for the execution of specific tasks within the workflow.
 - Once Camunda receives the information about the new business key from the external worker, it can start managing the workflow according to the defined process model.
-The process instance can proceed with invoking the first external services task.
+The process instance can proceed with invoking the first external services task "Sent free license key URL".

 ### Google Form
 <img src="https://github.com/DigiBP/Team-Apples/blob/097a99c54c4f1473a525fd9840ff0b9ba86b0463/TO-BE-PROCESS/Google-Forms-Screenshots/00_Starting_Form.png"  width="50%" height="50%">